 Our acquisitions are part of our strategy to expand our product offerings and increase the portfolio of proprietary and licensed brands that we offer through different tiers of retail distribution and at a variety of price points.
-We believe that both Andrew Marc and the Wilsons retail outlet business leverage our core strength in outerwear and provide us with new avenues for growth.
+We believe that both Andrew Marc and the Wilsons outlet business leverage our core strength in outerwear and provide us with new avenues for growth.
 We also believe that these acquisitions complement our other licensed brands, G-III owned labels and private label programs.

 When we acquired Andrew Marc in February 2008, Andrew Marc was a supplier of fine outerwear and handbags for both men and women to upscale specialty and department stores.
 We have since expanded our product categories for Andrew Marc both in house and through licensing arrangements.
 We have expanded the distribution of outerwear by penetrating additional doors and selling new channels of distribution.
+We enhanced our website for Andrew Marc (www.andrewmarc.com) to further expand our product offerings.
 We launched Andrew Marc and Marc New York dress lines which began shipping in Fall 2009, leveraging our G-III dress capabilities and our manufacturing sources.
 We added to the Andrew Marc family of brands by creating the Marc Moto brand.
 The Marc Moto offering contains vintage inspired product that embraces legendary style.
 It is a denim lifestyle collection targeted toward young, independent men.
-We will begin shipping men's sportswear and accessories for Fall 2011 under the Marc Moto label.

-We began a program to license our Andrew Marc and Marc New York brands and entered into agreements to license these brands for women's footwear, men's accessories, women's handbags and men's cold weather accessories.
-In May 2010, we entered into a license agreement with the Jones Jeanswear Division of Jones Apparel Group for the design, marketing and distribution of Andrew Marc, Marc New York and Marc Moto men's denim and related sportswear.
-First shipments of denim product under our Marc Moto label commenced December 2010.
-We also entered into Andrew Marc license agreements for eyewear in July 2010, men's dress shirts in September 2010, men's tailored clothing in September 2010 and watches in March 2011.
-We expect first shipments of Andrew Marc menswear products to be made for the Fall 2011 season.
+We began a program to license our Andrew Marc and Marc New York brands and entered into agreements to license these brands for women's footwear, men's accessories, women's handbags, men's cold weather accessories and men's denim and related sportswear.
+We have entered into agreements to terminate the license agreements with respect to women's handbags and men's denim and related sportswear, and intend to pursue these initiatives in house.
+We also entered into Andrew Marc license agreements for eyewear in July 2010, men's dress shirts in September 2010, men's tailored clothing in September 2010, watches in March 2011 and neckwear in April 2011.
+Andrew Marc men's eyewear began shipping for the Spring 2011 season and men's tailored clothing and men's dress shirts for the Fall 2011 season.
+We expect first shipments of Andrew Marc neckwear to be made for the Holiday 2011 season and of Andrew Marc watches to be made for the Spring 2012 season.

-We acquired the retail outlet store business of Wilsons The Leather Experts in July 2008.
-Our retail operations segment, which consists almost entirely of our Wilsons retail outlet store business, had an operating loss during fiscal 2009 and fiscal 2010, although it achieved an operating profit in fiscal 2011.
-We continue to believe that operation of the Wilsons retail outlet stores is part of our core competency, as outerwear comprised about one-half of our net sales at Wilsons in fiscal 2011.
+We acquired the outlet store business of Wilsons The Leather Experts in July 2008.
+Our retail operations segment, which consists almost entirely of our Wilsons outlet store business, had an operating loss during fiscal 2009 and fiscal 2010.
+In fiscal 2011, the retail operations segment achieved an operating profit and we expect that it will also achieve an operating profit in fiscal 2012.
+We continue to believe that operation of the Wilsons outlet stores is part of our core competency, as outerwear comprised about one-half of our net sales at Wilsons in fiscal 2011.
 We expect to continue to implement and refine these initiatives with a view to creating a store concept that is capable of building growth and profitability over the long-term.

-We expect to add approximately 10 to 15 new Wilsons retail outlet stores in fiscal 2012.
+In addition, we plan to open four Andrew Marc outlet stores this year.
+We expect to add a total of 10 to 15 new outlet stores in fiscal 2012.
+As of August 31, 2011, five new Wilsons outlet stores were in operation.